The3ven/SmartDock-Installer-unity/README.md

       alt="_time_stamp_" /></div>

 <div align="center">
-  <strong>Smart Dock Is A Smart Android X86 Launcher Which Enhance Usebility And Bring New Look To Your X86 Setup
+  <strong>Smart Dock is a Smart Android X86 launcher which enhance usability and bring new look to your x86 setup
 </div>

 <div align="center">